nguyenchiencong/wordpress-heroku/wp-content/plugins/squirrly-seo/readme.txt

 - For beginners, all these settings are made automatically to get the best SEO possible.
 - For advanced users, you can fine-tune everything.
 - You can override any title and set any META description and any META keywords you want.
 - Real Time Snippet Preview
 - Integrated with other Ecommerce Plugins like WooCommerce, MarketPress, Ready!, Shopp
 - Compatibility with all the other plugins, like Auto Meta, Ultimate Tag Warrior and others.

 And the best ones that we have (and the others don't):

- - *Keyword research*: find the perfect keywords for your articles
+ - *Keyword research and Analysis*: find the keywords that are easier to rank for
- - *Inspiration box*: pulls images, tweets, wikis and blogs, so that you can inspire yourself very fast on what to write in your article.
- - *Read industry-related blogs*, straight from your wordpress.
-The KeenSkim filter that we use, will mark the relevant content, so that you can reduce 60% of your reading time and start writing your next great article.
- - *SEO Live Assistant*: Checks your SEO in real time.
-Before you click the Post button, you know if your article is perfectly optimized or not.
+ - *SEO Live Assistant*: Your Wordpress gives you SEO adivce as you type your article
+ - *Inspiration box*: get images you can use for free, tweets you can quote and get up to date with latest news about your subject
+ - *SEO Rank*: Measure and Monitor the impact of SEO and Social Signals for each of your articles

-= Where can I enter the title and page description? = If you click the Squirrly tab in your dashboard, go to the "First Page Optimization" section and click Change it.
+= Where can I enter the title and page description? = If you click the Squirrly tab in your dashboard, go to the "First Page Optimization" section and switch to Custom.
 You can enter custom Title, Description and Keywords.
+If you are an advanced user then in each post/page edit you can customize the title and description from snippet section